SimplyStaking/panic_cosmos/doc/DESIGN_AND_FEATURES.md

 ## Monitor Types

-An aspect of the design of P.A.N.I.C. that is less visible to the user is that there are multiple monitor types.
+An aspect of the design of PANIC that is less visible to the user is that there are multiple monitor types.
 Once the alerter is started, it detects the number of nodes and which network(s) they belong to and automatically launches the necessary number of monitors of each type.

 - **Node monitor** (one per node): deals with node-specific details such as voting power and number of peers.
 - **Network monitor** (one per network): deals with general details from each committed block in a network, using any non-validator node available as a data source, mainly to find out if the validator/s are missing blocks.